cbgm/VideoChallenge/ReadMe.md

 * **Koin:** This dependency injection framework was chosen for its simplicity and ease of use.
 * **Room:** This persistence library was used to store data locally, providing a robust and efficient way to manage data.
-* **CameraX:** This library was used to simplify camera development, providing a consistent and easy-to-use API for camera-related tasks.
+* **Camera Intent:** This Intent was used to simplify camera development instead the more complex CameraX.
 * **ExoPlayer:** This media player was used to provide a flexible and extensible way to play videos.
 * **WorkManager:** This library is used for scheduling and executing background tasks, such as uploading videos.
 It ensures that the upload process continues even if the app is in the